Is There a Breast Mesh Lawsuit?

 In March 2021, the FDA released a Safety Communication on Acellular Dermal Matrix (ADM) Products used in breast reconstruction, finding that certain biologic mesh materials, including FlexHD, AlloMax, and Strattice, were linked to higher rates of infection, implant loss, and reoperation compared to other reconstruction techniques.

-The FDA’s review included data from adverse event reports and published studies, showing that these biologic meshes carried significant complication risks when implanted in breast tissue.
+The FDA’s review included data from adverse event reports and published studies, showing that these biologic meshes carried complication risks when implanted in breast tissue.

 This echoed earlier safety controversies involving hernia mesh and transvaginal mesh, which were also marketed for soft-tissue reinforcement but later tied to widespread patient injuries and recalls.
 The FDA’s position remains clear: